galasa-dev/projectmanagement/contributing.md

    2. Make your changes in a branch of your fork.
    3. Create a pull request for your changed branch.

-We ensure changes pass our series of verification buckets before pushing to master.
+We ensure changes pass our series of verification buckets before pushing to main.

 - A team of "reviewers" will be notified of the pull request, will perform a review, and if approved will invoke a full integration build.
 - Based on the results of the build, and if further review is needed, we might need to ask you for a bit more information.